thebinarysearchtree/flyweight/README.md

 ## Creating SQL queries

 When the basic API doesn't do what you need it to do, you can create SQL queries.
 You can do this by creating a folder that is the plural version of the table name, such as ```./database/sql/users```.
-You can then put SQL files in this folder that will be available in the API in both singular and plural form, depending on whether you want a single item returned, or an array of items.
+You can then put SQL files in this folder that will be available in the API in both singular and plural form, depending on whether you want a single item returned, or an array of items returned.

 When creating SQL queries, make sure you give an alias to any columns in the select statement that don't have a name.
 For example, do not do: